GodblessUrassa/Pharmaceutic-Sales-analysis-/README.md

 * Total sales - sum of sales
 * Calendar

-## Dashboard
+## Report
 ![](pharma_dashboard.jpg)

-You can interact with a live dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiYTJjMzZkMzktNjJjNi00OWI5LWFhNDEtNzU0MmI2ZGQyOThmIiwidCI6Ijc5M2EyYzE5LTY4N2ItNGJmOS05ZTBlLWJkOTU3YmE3ZDgxMyJ9)
+You can interact with a live report [here](https://app.powerbi.com/view?r=eyJrIjoiYTJjMzZkMzktNjJjNi00OWI5LWFhNDEtNzU0MmI2ZGQyOThmIiwidCI6Ijc5M2EyYzE5LTY4N2ItNGJmOS05ZTBlLWJkOTU3YmE3ZDgxMyJ9)

 ## Insights
 * Sum of sales dropped from $359,835,083 to $302,285,008 during its steepest decline between october 2018 and march 2019.
 The drop was contributed by koss distributor which its sum of sales changed by $40M from $59M.